dotnet/diagnostics/documentation/dotnet-monitor.md

 $ wget --content-disposition http://localhost:52323/gcdump
 ```

-Unlike in the case of process dumps, the resulting GC dump is a portable format and can be analyzed by Visual Studio and [perfview](https://github.com/microsoft/perfview) regardless of the platform it was collected on.
+Unlike a process dump, a GC dump is a portable format which can be analyzed by Visual Studio and [perfview](https://github.com/microsoft/perfview) regardless of the platform it was collected on.
 To learn more about when to collect GC dumps and how to analyze them, take a look at our [earlier blog post](https://devblogs.microsoft.com/dotnet/collecting-and-analyzing-memory-dumps/).

 ### Traces

 The `/trace` endpoint returns a trace of the target process.
-The default trace profile include sampled CPU stacks, HTTP request start/stop events, and metrics for a duration of 30 seconds.
+The default trace profile includes sampled CPU stacks, HTTP request start/stop events, and metrics for a duration of 30 seconds.

-The duration of collection can be customized via the `durationSeconds` querystring parameter The diagnostic data can be customized via the `profile` querystring parameter to include any combination of the preset profiles:
+The duration of collection can be customized via the `durationSeconds` querystring parameter.
+The diagnostic data present in the trace can be customized via the `profile` querystring parameter to include any combination of the preset profiles:

 - `CPU` (CPU profiler),
 - `Http` (Request start/stop events from ASP.NET Core),
 - `Logs` (Logging from the `EventSourceLogger` from `Microsoft.Extensions.Logging` library); and
 - `Metrics`(Runtime and ASP.NET Core `EventCounters`).

-For example, a request to  `/trace?profile=cpu,logs` will enable the collection of just the CPU profiler and logs.
+For example, a request to  `/trace?profile=cpu,logs` will enable the collection of the CPU profiler and logs.

-In addition to the `GET` endpoint, there is `POST` version of the endpoint that allows you to specify what `EventSource` providers to enable via the request body.
+In addition to the `GET` endpoint, there is `POST` version of the endpoint which allows you to specify what `EventSource` providers to enable via the request body.

 To collect a trace of the target process, run the following command: